 Seniors with a pacemaker can get affordable burial life insurance.
 The length of time that has passed since the procedure will determine which company will provide coverage.
 If it has been over 24 months, there will be more options available.

-Understanding the basics of funeral insurance coverage is important to know for you and your family to make an informed purchasing decision.
+Understanding the basics of funeral insurance coverage is important for you and your family to make an informed purchasing decision.

 Final Expense Coverage

 Final expense is a type of whole life insurance intended to cover the end-of-life costs for seniors.
-It is also referred to as funeral or burial insurance.
+It is also referred to as funeral and burial insurance.